 Sending a Pull Request to react-component:

 Since antd's components are based on react-component, sometimes you may need to send pull request to the corresponding react-component repository.
-If it's a bugfix pull request, after it's merged, the core team will release a patch release for that component as soon as possible, then you only need to do is reinstalling antd in your project to get the latest patch release.
+If it's a bugfix pull request, after it's merged, the core team will release a patch release for that component as soon as possible, then you only need to reinstall antd in your project to get the latest patch release.
 If it's a feature pull request, after it's merged, the core team will release a minor release, then you need raise another pull request to Ant Design to update dependencies, document and TypeScript interfaces (if needed).

 After cloning antd, run

 npm install to fetch its dependencies.
 Then, you can run several commands: